 The church of St. George in Kałków was built around the middle of the 13th century.
-The parish priest in the village was mentioned in 1295, the church itself was recorded only in 1300.
+The parish priest named Laurentius in the village was recorded in 1295, the church itself was recorded only in 1300.
 In the 18th century, the chapel was added from the north side, and in the nineteenth century, the western porch.
 In the first half of the 20th century it was again rebuilt: this time the presbytery was extended considerably.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.

-Pilch J, Leksykon zabytków architektury Górnego Śląska, Warszawa 2008.
+Pilch J., Leksykon zabytków architektury Górnego Śląska, Warszawa 2008.

 Świechowski Z., Architektura na Śląsku do połowy XIII wieku, Warszawa 1955.